hiroaki-yamamoto/mongoengine-goodjson/README.md

   [MongoDB Extended JSON].
 However, considering MongoEngine is ODM and therefore it has schema-definition methods, the fields shouldn't have the special fields.
-In particular problems, you might get `No such property $oid on undefined` error when you handle above generated data on frontend.
+In particular problems, you might get `No such property $oid of undefined` error when you handle above generated data on frontend.

 To solve the problems, the generated data should be like this: